yasminabarkouch/used-car-market-analysis/README.md

 - **Market Value vs Actual Selling Price:** Compare the estimated market value (MMR) with the actual selling price.
 - **Regional Differences:** Examine how car values vary across different states.
 - **Machine Learning Model:** Predict car prices using features like year, mileage, MMR, and car age.

+## Machine Learning Model
+A **Linear Regression model** is trained at the end of the analysis to predict selling prices.
+- **Features Used:** Year, Mileage, MMR, Car Age
+- **Data Split:** 80% Training / 20% Testing
+- **Evaluation Metrics:** Mean Squared Error (MSE) and R² score (closer to 1 means better prediction)

+The ML model is integrated within the main Python file (`used_car_analysis.py`) after the EDA and visualizations, allowing full analysis and prediction in one place.

 ## Visualizations